mbensmida/sphinx-poc/docs/GettingStarted.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

     .. note:: To sign in Social Intranet, you must have an account.
 Your account is created by the Administrators and you can :ref:`change your profile <Profile-info>` and :ref:`password <Change-password>` later.
-				See how to add a new user in the `Adding a user <#PLFUserGuide.AdministeringeXoPlatform.ManagingYourOrganization.AddingUser>`__ section.
+				See how to add a new user in the :ref:`Adding a user <ManagingYourOrganization.AddingUser>` section.

 You can sign in Social Intranet by doing as follows:
 |image19|